neurodata/brainlit/brainlit/algorithms/vaa3d/README.md

 ### Data to be used

 The open-neurodata S3 instance has 3 brains worth of data.
 I will see if I can make use of all 3 of these to perform tests.
+The first step will be to convert these image files into the requisite `.tif` format to run Vaa3D.
+There is also a benchmarking dataset

 ### Algorithms to be compared